Myanmar insists no North Korea links as U.S. envoy visits

 A 2008 constitution drafted by then-ruling generals keeps the army central to politics.

-In May 2014, experts analyzing satellite imagery of military facilities in central Myanmar identified a site where North Korea was helping Myanmar with production of surface-to-air missiles.
+In May 2014, experts analysing satellite imagery of military facilities in central Myanmar identified a site where North Korea was helping Myanmar with production of surface-to-air missiles.